rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/1 - Ingest/readme.md

 <a name="Exercise1"></a>
 ## Exercise 1: Create a storage account ##

 In this exercise, you will use the Azure CLI to create an Azure storage account in the cloud.
-This storage account will store as blobs photographs taken by the simulated cameras that you will deploy.
+This storage account will store as blobs photographs taken by the simulated cameras that you deploy.
 Note that you can also create storage accounts using the [Azure Portal](https://portal.azure.com).
 Whether to use the CLI or the portal is often a matter of personal preference.

 1. If the Azure CLI 2.0 isn't installed on your computer, go to https://docs.microsoft.com/cli/azure/install-azure-cli and install it now.
 You can determine whether the CLI is installed — and what version is installed — by opening a Command Prompt or terminal window and typing the following command: